floydpink/CachedImage/README.md

 The `Image` control present in this `CachedImage` library, wraps the native `Image` control to add a local file-system based caching capability.
 This control creates a local copy of the image on the first time an image is downloaded; to a configurable cache folder (defaults to `<current-user/appdata/roaming>\AppName\Cache`).
 All the subsequent loads of the control (or the page, window or app that contains the control), will display the image from the local file-system and will not download it from the server.

+### Cache Mode
+We provide two cache mode: WinINet mode and dedicated mode.
+* WinINet: It takes advantage of BitmapImage.UriCachePolicy property and uses the Temporary Internet Files directory of IE to store cached images.
+The image control will have the same cache policy of IE.
+* Dedicated: Another url-based cache implementation.
+You can set your own cache directory.
+The cache will never expire unless you delete the cache folder manually.

 ### Usage
 1. Install the NuGet package named `CachedImage` on the WPF project
 2. Add a namespace reference to the `CachedImage` assembly on the Window/Usercontrol `xmlns:cachedImage="clr-namespace:CachedImage;assembly=CachedImage"` as in the example `Window` below: